-A box-like intersection unit that offers safe housing solution for optical fibers, wiring cables, and jumper connections that link optical cables and wiring cables, is termed as cross-connection cabinet.
+A box-like intersection unit that offers a safe housing solution for optical fibers, wiring cables, and jumper connections that link optical cables and wiring cables, is termed a cross-connection cabinet.
 Optical cable connections and fiber distributions need terminations with added safety and modularity.

-A Cross-connection Cabinet typically consists of a box, a fiber optic cable fixed plate, a fusion splice tray integrated into the box and several hanging fiber columns.
-This connection box is bough on the basis of number of cores it can support.
-Thus, the buyer can find terms like 48-core cross-connection cabinet, 96-core and so on.
-The cores supported are 48 or multiple of it in numbers.
-The main box is made using unsaturated resin, a yarn made of sheet molding compound (SMC), additives promoting low shrinkage and various fillers etc.
+A Cross-connection Cabinet typically consists of a box, a fiber optic cable fixed plate, a fusion splice tray integrated into the box, and several hanging fiber columns.
+This connection box is bought on the basis of the number of cores it can support.
+Thus, the buyer can find terms like a 48-core cross-connection cabinet, 96-core, and so on.
+The cores supported are 48 or multiple of them in numbers.
+The main box is made using unsaturated resin, a yarn made of sheet molding compound (SMC), additives promoting low shrinkage and various fillers, etc.